Remembering to take a pill every day can be hard. And some people get side effects that bother them (but they usually go

 You have to take the pill every day.

 It’s really important to take your birth control pill every day, or you might not be protected from pregnancy.
-Using reminder apps, setting an alarm, or keeping your pill pack next to things you use every day (like your toothbrush or phone charger) can help you remember to take your pill.
+Using our birth control reminder app, setting an alarm, or keeping your pill pack next to things you use every day (like your toothbrush or phone charger) can help you remember to take your pill.

 If you have a really busy life and think you might not remember to take a pill every day, check out other birth control methods like IUDs or the implant that are super low-maintenance and almost impossible to mess up.
 Take our quiz for help finding the birth control method that’s best for you.

 There can be negative side effects.

 Like most medications, birth control pills can have side effects.
 But most usually go away after two or three months.
 Many people use the pill with no problems at all.
 You can keep track of any side effects you're experiencing using our app.

 Birth control shouldn’t make you feel sick or uncomfortable.
 Luckily, there are many different types of birth control, so you’ve got options.
 If you keep having side effects that bother you after using the pill for 3 months, talk with your nurse or doctor about finding another brand of pill or another birth control method.
 Just don’t stop taking the pill before you start a new method or you’ll be at risk of pregnancy.

 Serious problems from taking the birth control pill are very uncommon.
 People using birth control that has estrogen, like combination pills, have a slightly higher chance of having a few rare but dangerous problems than people who don’t use birth control with hormones.
 Read more about birth control pill safety.